Are Heat Pumps Worth It in 2026? Honest Answer

 With the grant, a £5,500 net cost saving £67 per year pays back in about 12 years.
 Add solar or a cheap tariff and that drops to 5 to 8 years.
 Add the environmental benefit and the future-proofing against gas price rises, and the case becomes solid.

 The BUS grant is currently funded until 2028, per GOV.UK.
 There's no guarantee it'll be extended at the same level.
-If you're considering a heat pump, the grant is the single biggest factor in whether the numbers work.
+If you're considering a heat pump, understanding how heat pumps work can help you make the most of your investment.
+The grant is the single biggest factor in whether the numbers work.

 Check which heat pump brands suit your property and budget.
 Then open the eligibility checker.
 Two minutes.
 You'll see exactly what you qualify for.